feinheit/feincms-in-a-box/docs/setup.rst

   are not running already).
 - ``fab git.init_bitbucket``: Uploads the project to bitbucket.
 - ``fab server.setup``: Installs the project on a server.
 The project has to be cloneable from somewhere, Github or Bitbucket.
+Please note that the server setup scripts are heavily tailored for our setup and probably will not work without modifications for other hosters.

 Setting up a local development installation of an existing project